angular/angular/aio/content/guide/cli-builder.md

 The Architect tool collects the resolved input values into an `options` object, and validates their types against the schema before passing them to the builder function.
 (The Schematics library does the same kind of validation of user input.)

-For our example builder, we expect the `options` value to be a `JsonObject` with two keys: a `source` and a `destination`, each of which are a string.
+For our example builder, you expect the `options` value to be a `JsonObject` with two keys: a `source` and a `destination`, each of which are a string.

-We can provide the following schema for type validation of these values.
+You can provide the following schema for type validation of these values.

 <code-example language="json" header="src/schema.json">
 {